radzserg/php-box-view/README.md

 Enter your application name, click the option for `Box View`, and click `Create Application`.
 Then click `Configure your application`.

-You can find your API key where it says `View APi Key`.
+You can find your API key where it says `View API Key`.

 In the future, if you need to return to this page, go to [Box Developers > My Applications](https://app.box.com/developers/services) and click on any of your Box View apps.